Haitian Vodou in Cuba

-The religion of Haitian Vodou (Vudú Haitiano) has been present in Cuba since at least the 18th century.
-It was transmitted to the island by Haitian migrants, the numbers of whom grew rapidly in the early 20th century, and is primarily practised by their descendants.
+The religion of Haitian Vodou (Vodú Haitiano) has been present in Cuba since at least the 18th century.
+It was transmitted to the island by Haitian migrants, the numbers of whom grew rapidly in the early 20th century, and is principally practised by their descendants.
 It is distributed primarily in eastern parts of the island, especially in Oriente.
 In Cuba, some practitioners of Haitian Vodou have also become involved in the related Afro-Cuban religion of Santería.

 History

 Background

 Around 35 miles separate the republic of Haiti from the eastern end of Cuba.
 From the 16th century onward, West European colonists transported large numbers of enslaved West and Central Africans to the two Caribbean colonies, where the African traditional religions they brought with them developed into new African diasporic traditions.
 In Haiti, this took the form of Haitian Vodou.
 This religion was primarily influenced by the traditional religions of the Fon and Bakongo peoples, but also absorbed the iconography of European-derived traditions such as Roman Catholicism and Freemasonry.
 These elements combined into the form of Vodou around the mid-18th century.

 The transportation of enslaved West and Central Africans to Cuba similarly resulted in the formation of various Afro-Cuban traditions.
 The best known of these was Santería, formed largely from Yoruba religion as it interacted with Roman Catholicism and Spiritism.
 Also present was Palo, informed predominantly by Kongo religion but which also absorbed Roman Catholic and Spiritist ideas.
 A third Afro-Cuban tradition is Abakuá, which has its origins among the secret male societies practiced among the Efik-Ibibio.
 Before the end of the 18th century, Ewé Fon/Adja people had also arrived in Cuba, where their traditions produced Arará, a religion found predominantly in western and central parts of the island.
 Although its origins are not Yoruba, Arará is sometimes considered a branch of Santería rather than a separate system.